Giovanni Fornasini: Death and burial

-The best contemporary account may be in the diary of Don Amadeo Girotti (1881/82-1974), parish priest of San Michele Arcangelo di Montasico in Bologna.
+The best contemporary account may be in the diary of Don Amadeo Girotti (1881/82–1974), parish priest of San Michele Arcangelo of Montasico, Bologna.
 He knew Fornasini well: he had made confession to him at least twice, and shortly after the murder called him "Don Fornasini, dearest to me".

 Between 29 September and 5 October 1944, Waffen SS troops killed an estimated 770 Italian civilians at the village of Marzabotto, an event known as the Marzabotto massacre.
 Don Ubaldo Marchioni was among the first victims, murdered in Marzabotto on 29 September.

 Fornasini died on 13 October 1944.
 The circumstances of his death are shrouded in mystery.
 (1) On 18 May 1945, Don Amadeo said that a Nazi officer had given Fornasini permission to bury the dead at San Martino del Sole, Marzabotto, on 13 October 1944, but that he had been cynically murdered there; that his body was identified on 14 October; and that he had been shot in the chest.
 (Don Amadeo had learned of the death on 18 October 1944.)
 (2) On 13 October, Fornasini followed the Germans to Caprara.
-(3) While burying the dead at Casaglia di Caprara, which the Nazis had forbidden, he accused a Nazi officer of complicity in the Marzabotto massacre, and was at once shot down.
+(3) While burying the dead at Casaglia di Caprara, which the Nazis had forbidden, he accused a Nazi officer of complicity in the Marzabotto massacre and was at once shot and killed.
 (4) He accused an officer in the 16th SS Panzergrenadier Division Reichsführer-SS of complicity in the Marzabotto massacre.
 He was shot at point-blank range and decapitated.
 (5) He accused a German officer of being responsible for the massacre.
 The officer replied, that that was a lie, and invited Fornasini to inspect Marzabotto, where he shot him in the head, among all the other corpses there.

 His remains were recovered in the spring after the Nazi withdrawal from Italy.
-(1) On 21 April 1945, Luigi recovered the body of his brother Giovanni, and some days later gave it makeshift burial at Sperticano.
+(1) On 21 April 1945, Luigi recovered the body of his brother Giovanni, and some days later gave it a makeshift burial at Sperticano.
 (2) Luigi discovered the body of his brother on 22 April.
 (3) The body had been decapitated.
 (4) That temporary burial took place on 24 April.
-(5) All sources agree that on 13 October 1945, Fornasini was given Christian burial in his own church of San Tommaso a Sperticano.
+(5) All sources agree that on 13 October 1945, Fornasini was given a Christian burial in his own church of San Tommaso a Sperticano.